eou-it/SSB9-plugins-banner_core/README.md

 <!-- ********************************************************************
-     Copyright 2013 Ellucian Company L.P. and its affiliates.
+     Copyright 2013-2014 Ellucian Company L.P. and its affiliates.
 ******************************************************************** -->

-#Banner Core plugin documentation
+#Banner Core Grails Plugin

-####Status
+##Status
 Production quality, although subsequent changes may not be backward compatible.
 Remember to include this software in export compliance reviews when shipping a solution that uses this plugin.

-####Overview
+##TL;DR
-This plugin adds Spring Security (aka Acegi) and a custom DataSource implementation (BannerDataSource) that together provide for authentication and authorization based upon Banner Security configuration.
-This plugin also provides additional framework support (e.g., injecting CRUD methods into services, providing base test classes) to facilitate development of Banner web applications.
+This plugin adds Spring Security (aka Acegi) and a custom DataSource implementation (BannerDS) that together provide for authentication and authorization based upon Banner Security configuration.
+This plugin also provides additional framework support (e.g., providing a base class (ServiceBase) for transactional services and providing base test classes) to facilitate development of Banner web applications.
 Lastly, this plugin provides additional Banner 'general' support including Supplemental Data Engine (SDE) and Multi-Entity Processing (MEP).

 Key features provided by the plugin include:

 * Configuring Spring Security for authentication (form-based, CAS, external) and authorization (based upon the existing Banner 8 security model)
-* A specialized 'Datasource' that proxies connections for the logged in user, so that Oracle FGAC remains effective.
-Administrative user connections are cached for the duration of the user's session.
+* A specialized 'Datasource' that will proxy a database connection for an authenticated, administrative user.
+This is done so Oracle FGAC remains effective even when connections are managed in a shared pool.
+Note that administrative user connections are cached for the duration of the user's HTTP session.
-* A filter that sets a 'FormContext' corresponding to a legacy Banner Form, based upon the URI requested and a 'formControllerMap' witin Config.groovy.
-This is used to so that only the applicable roles are unlocked on the connection.
+* A filter that sets a 'FormContext' which identifies a corresponding Banner Oracle Form for the current request.
+This is based upon a 'formControllerMap' map within Config.groovy and is used to ensure only applicable roles are unlocked on the connection during the request.
-* A special 'ROLE_DETERMINED_DYNAMICALLY' role that grants access if the logged in user has any roles (other than those ending with '_Q' and '_CONNECT') that pertain to the FormContext associated to the URI
+* A special 'ROLE_DETERMINED_DYNAMICALLY' Spring Security role that is used to grant access if the logged in user has any roles (other than those ending with '_Q' and '_CONNECT') that pertain to the FormContext associated to the URI.
-* A base class for services that provides default CRUD implementations.
+* A base class for transactional services, which provides default CRUD implementations and pre/post hook methods that may be overriden in subclasses to perform additional work (e.g., cross-domain validation).
 * Base classes for integration and functional tests that facilitate testing of exceptions, logging in and out, etc.

 #Installation and quickstart
 The recommended approach is to install the plugin as a git submodule.

-###Add Git submodule
+##Add Git submodule
 To add the plugin as a Git submodule under a 'plugins' directory:

         $ git submodule add ssh://git@devgit1/banner/plugins/banner_core.git plugins/banner_core.git